+DEAD ENDS

-$$L_1 = S_f \cdot P \cdot (A_1 - A_s) / (F{sb})1$$ Where: L1 = length of restrained pipe on the large side of the reducer, ft (F{sb})1 = frictional resistance based on the entire circumference of the large pipe, lbs/ft DEAD ENDS Mechanical joint caps are used in piping systems where future expansion is anticipated as well as during the hydrostatic proof test of the line.
+Mechanical joint caps are used in piping systems where future expansion is anticipated as well as during the hydrostatic proof test of the line.
 These fittings generate a dead end thrust equal to the pressure multiplied by the area.
-Like a reducer, the restrained length calculation does not involve the passive resistance, leaving only pipe to soil friction to oppose the thrust force.
+As mentioned, this restrained length calculation does not involve the passive resistance, leaving only pipe to soil friction to oppose the thrust force.
 The restrained length for a dead end is given by: